-This year marks our 60th Season.
-We have been presenting three fully staged operas for six decades.
-Longer than anyone in the West, except for the San Francisco Opera.
+This year marks our 62nd Season.
+We have been presenting three fully staged operas for over six decades; longer than anyone in the West, except for the San Francisco Opera.

 This would not have been possible without the active and enduring support of the Palo Alto and Peninsula communities.
 We draw our strength from the community.
 Quite literally: our volunteers come from the community.
 They work alongside the pros and get trained while they contribute to keeping our overhead low and our production values high.
-Our supporters in the community donate because they love opera and are proud to see it produced at a high level in their own back yard and often with the direct help and participation of their own friends and famility members.
-But they also donate because they see the value for money.
-Our company's legendary volunteer culture makes it possible for us to produce at a level that would require three times the budget if we didn't have the volunteers.
+Our supporters in the community donate because they love opera and are proud to see it produced at a high level in their own back yard, and often with the direct help and participation of their own friends and famility members.
+But they also donate because the value for money is high.
+Our company's legendary volunteer culture makes it possible for us to produce at a level that would require twice the budget if we didn't have the volunteers.

 Are you interested in hosting an artist for one of our productions?
 We have an active host family program.
 Each year, about a dozen families participate, hosting a singer or another artist involved in each of our three productions.
 You can open your home to one of them too, get to know them and contribute to making it a great experience for them to be with us in Palo Alto for several weeks.
 If you would like more information, you can contact Diane Yeramian, our housing coordinator, at

-Each season, a fraction of our cast and creative team members come from another state.
+Each season, a some of our cast and creative team members come from another state.
 Occasionally they even come from abroad.
 Providing mobility for our artists is second only to providing them with safe and comfortable housing for a whole month.
 We have struggled for years with the logistics of finding housing near the theater and also with finding rides for people to and from rehearsals that often end late at night.
 We need vehicles we can loan our singers so they can get around and don't have to depend on us or on the generosity of their hosts for their mobility.
 If you have a car that is in good shape and you were looking to dispose of it through a donation, please consider us as a potential recipient of your generosity.
 We are a non-profit corporation in good standing, and your donation will be deductible to the full extent allowable by law.
-We are not in the business of reselling cars, like so many charities that do accept these donations.
+We are not in the business of reselling cars, like some charities that seek these donations.
 We will keep your vehicle, maintain it and loan it to an artist to get around while in Palo Alto.
+Alternatively, if you are willing to loan a vehicle to an artist, we can arrange for that as well.
 If you are interested in exploring this further, please write to GD@wbopera.org.

-On behalf of the Board and everyone at the company, I thank you for your generous support, and look forward to seeing you at the theater this season.
+On behalf of the Board and everyone at the company, I thank you for your generous support, and look forward to seeing you at the theater.